 One of the advantages of managed Ethernet switching is that it can prioritize data traffic.
 This means that voice and video traffic, which is more sensitive to network delays, can be given priority over other data traffic such as email, to ensure smooth video streaming and reliable voice-over-IP (VoIP) calls.

 NETGEAR switches include integrated security features to monitor for unauthorized data traffic and implement network security policies using features such as Access Control Lists (ACLs) to manage user access and port-based authentication to monitor network devices.

-Managed switches also can filter incoming through a monitoring port makes it easier to manage data traffic and provides early detection of network threats.
+Managed switches also can filter incoming through a monitoring port making it easier to manage data traffic and providing early detection of network threats.

 In addition to promoting data throughput, Ethernet switches can maintain separate virtual networks.
 These switches feature VLAN support so one unit can be configured to act as separate switches, separating different departments for greater security.

 These switches have virtual IP stacking so they can be aggregated, adding additional data ports so the entire stack still performs as a single switch.
 This simplifies management and promotes resiliency and higher data availability.

 Aggregating links provide a fatter data pipe as well as automatic load balancing and port failover.
 Link aggregation not only ensures optimal throughput but redundancy in the event of a network failure.

 The NETGEAR Virtual Chassis system lets you stack switches to deliver higher data throughput with lower latency.
 Using the Virtual Chassis creates a highly resilient, bi-directional network with automatic failover.
 You can even hot-swap switches without rebooting.